 “As soon as the child takes a bite, we praise the child and immediately turn the video back on for about 15 seconds.
 When they stop eating, we pause and repeat,” Hustyi says.

 Once that time is up, the tasting is done.
 Don’t exceed that set time or switch your expectations.

 The end goal, after the child has tasted the food repeatedly, is always to work toward generalizing or incorporating the new foods into regular mealtimes.

 General guidelines for parents

-While you should consult your child’s BCBA before implementing any of these food tastings on your own, there are some things you can do at home to help your picky eater try new foods.
+While you should consult your child’s BCBA before implementing food tastings at home, there are some things you can do to help your picky eater try new foods.

-2. Examine how much and what types of fluids are consumed.
+- Examine how much and what types of fluids are consumed.
 A child could be consuming a large number of calories simply through what he is drinking.
-Limiting the amount of milk or juice may be a consideration, depending on the child’s age.
+Limit the amount of milk or juice, depending on the child’s age.
 Check with your child’s pediatrician to make sure the amount he or she is drinking is appropriate for his or her age.

-5. Expect resistance.
+- Expect resistance.
 “There will most likely be some problem behavior, some resistance,” Hustyi says.
 “I would urge parents to be prepared to that.”
-Be sure you’re providing attention when your child is meeting expectations and when they are doing what you want them to be doing – and do your best to ignore inappropriate behavior like negotiating.
+Provide attention when your child is meeting expectations – and do your best to ignore inappropriate behavior like negotiating.